-Meyken Barreto, co-curator and events co-coordinator.
-Barreto is an art critic and curator.
+Meyken Barreto, co-curator and events co-coordinator, is an art critic and curator.
 Her research focuses on video and contemporary art from Cuba.
 She received Cuba’s National Curatorship Award in 2009 for the anthological exhibition Tanda Corrida: Cuban audiovisual exhibitions 2005-2008 (co-curated with Mailyn Machado).
-In 2014, Meyken curated the video program for the exhibition Cuban America: An Empire State of Mind, on view at Lehman College, and co-curated (with Elvis Fuentes) the group exhibition Flow: Economies of the Look and Creativity in Contemporary Art from the Caribbean at IDB Cultural Center in Washington, D.C.
+In 2014, she curated the video program for the exhibition Cuban America: An Empire State of Mind, on view at Lehman College, and co-curated (with Elvis Fuentes) the group exhibition Flow: Economies of the Look and Creativity in Contemporary Art from the Caribbean at IDB Cultural Center in Washington, D.C.
 She is a contributor to the publications ArteCubano, Art OnCuba, Cuban Art News, and Artnexus.

 Narryman Peña and Sergio Valdés García, music recording and mastering.

-Ana M. Dopico.
-Associate Professor of Spanish and Portuguese and Comparative Literature, NYU.
+Ana M. Dopico is associate professor of Spanish and Portuguese and Comparative Literature at NYU.
 Her research interests integrate theories of genre with culture and geopolitics.
 Her first manuscript, Houses Divided: Social Crisis and Genealogical Fantasies in Novels of the Americas (forthcoming, Duke University Press) deals with national and hemispheric politics and the novel as counter-history.
-Ana M. Dopico is interested in the connection between critical and postcolonial theory and North-South Studies.
+Dopico is interested in the connection between critical and postcolonial theory and North-South Studies.
 Her research and writing on Latin America has focused on Chile, Mexico and most recently Cuba, tackling questions of nation, cultural and gender politics, political repression and the power of visual cultures.
-Ana M. Dopico writes the blog Cuba Cargo/Cult.
+She is the author of the blog Cuba Cargo/Cult.